julian-matthews/stats-tools/README.md

 ### **Within-Subjects Standard Error of the Mean**:
 `within_subject_error.m`

-A novel script for calculating within-subject error for a repeated measures design with two conditions.
-Useful for adding SEM error bars to plots.
+A novel script for calculating within-subject error bars for a repeated measures design with multiple conditions.
+Adapted from [Cousineau (2008)](http://www.tqmp.org/RegularArticles/vol01-1/p042/p042.pdf) and [O'Brien & Cousineau (2014)](https://doaj.org/article/f4ebea6750c94e34b65319ad093b57a1).
+Useful for adding SEM error bars to plots in MATLAB.
 These can be converted to approximate 95% CIs if multiplied by 1.96.

-Credit to ['CogSci.nl'](http://www.cogsci.nl/blog/tutorials/156-an-easy-way-to-create-graphs-with-within-subject-error-bars) for process.
+Credit to [CogSci.nl](http://www.cogsci.nl/blog/tutorials/156-an-easy-way-to-create-graphs-with-within-subject-error-bars) for a simple description of the Cousineau (2008) technique with two conditions.

 ### **Response Screen**
+`confidence_screen.m`

 This needs some tweaking as of June 2017 but have added code for the typical MoNoC 4-level confidence screen.